2 Introduction

 Our quantitative work is based on sound design principles supported by statistical thinking, using evidence-based approaches to compare among alternatives for study designs and analytic options.

 See the next chapter for more detail on our lab culture and philosophy.
-We are motivated heavily by the following two papers - which provide a blueprint for how we think about the way we do our work:
+We are motivated by the following two papers - which provide a blueprint for how we think about the way we do our work:

 - Our path to better science in less time using open data science tools (Lowndes et al. 2017)